korenscript/Immortal/README.md

 After reboot, the Annoying Level will activate first payload.
 In this payload, the script will try to create a gibberish files on all drives and its subdirectories.

+> [!NOTE]
+> If you want to launch any of these payloads then you need to restart the computer.
+> After every restart you will come across to another payload.

 **2nd Payload** (not shown in the video)
 When this payload is launched, random gibberish message boxes will be displayed.
 Styles and buttons of the message boxes can appear randomly.